varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

 -a <address[:port][,address[:port][...]>

   Listen for client requests on the specified address and port.
 The address can be a host name (“localhost”), an IPv4 dotted-quad (“127.0.0.1”), or an IPv6 address enclosed in square brackets (“[::1]”).
 If address is not specified, varnishd will listen on all available IPv4 and IPv6 interfaces.
 If port is not specified, the default HTTP port as listed in /etc/services is used.
 Multiple listening addresses and ports can be specified as a whitespace or comma -separated list.

 -b <host[:port]>

   Use the specified host as backend server.
 If port is not specified, the default is 8080.

+-C

--C	    Print VCL code compiled to C language and exit.
-Specify the VCL file
-	    to compile with the -f option.
+  Print VCL code compiled to C language and exit.
+Specify the VCL file to compile with the -f option.

+-d

--d          Enables debugging mode: The parent process runs in the foreground
-            with a CLI connection on stdin/stdout, and the child process must be started explicitly with a CLI command.
+  Enables debugging mode: The parent process runs in the foreground with a CLI connection on stdin/stdout, and the child process must be started explicitly with a CLI command.
 Terminating the parent process will also terminate the child.

+-f config

--f config   Use the specified VCL configuration file instead of the
+  Use the specified VCL configuration file instead of the builtin default.
-            builtin default.
 See vcl(7) for details on VCL syntax.
 When no configuration is supplied varnishd will not start the cache process.

+-F

--F          Run in the foreground.
+  Run in the foreground.

+-g group

--g group    Specifies the name of an unprivileged group to which the
-            child process should switch before it starts accepting connections.
+  Specifies the name of an unprivileged group to which the child process should switch before it starts accepting connections.
 This is a shortcut for specifying the group run-time parameter.

 -h <type[,options]>

   Specifies the hash algorithm.
 See Hash Algorithms for a list of supported algorithms.

 -i identity

   Specify the identity of the Varnish server.
 This can be accessed using server.identity from VCL

 -j <jail[,jailoptions]>

   Specify the jailing technology to use.

   Jails generalize over various options to reduce the privileges of varnish sub-processes.
 They may have specific options and may be platform specific.
 Available jails are:

   -j solaris

     Reduce privileges(5) for varnishd and sub-process to the minimally required set.
 Only available on platforms which have the setppriv(2) call.

   -j <unix[,user=`user`][,ccgroup=`group`]>

-                Default on all other platforms if `varnishd` is either started with an fe
-                as user ``varnish``.
+    Default on all other platforms if `varnishd` is either started with an fe as user ``varnish``.

     With the ``unix`` jail technology activated, varnish will switch to an alternative user for subprocesses and change the effective uid of the master process whenever possible.

-                The optional `user` argument specifies which
-                alternative user to use.
+    The optional `user` argument specifies which alternative user to use.
 It defauls to ``varnish``

     The optional `ccgroup` argument specifies a group to add to varnish subprocesses requiring access to a c-compiler.
 There is no default.

   -j none

     last resort jail choice: With jail technology ``none``, varnish will run all processes with the privileges it was started with.

 -l <shl[,free[,fill]]>

   Specifies size of shmlog file. shl is the store for the shared memory log records [80M], free is the store for other allocations [1M] and fill determines how the log is [+].
 Scaling suffixes like 'k', 'M' can be used up to (E)xabytes.
 Default is 80 Megabytes.

 -M <address:port>

   Connect to this port and offer the command line interface.
 Think of it as a reverse shell.
 When running with -M and there is no backend defined the child process (the cache) will not start initially.

+-n name

--n name     Specify the name for this instance.
-Amonst other things, this
-            name is used to construct the name of the directory in which varnishd keeps temporary files and persistent state.
+  Specify the name for this instance.
+Amonst other things, this name is used to construct the name of the directory in which varnishd keeps temporary files and persistent state.
 If the specified name begins with a forward slash, it is interpreted as the absolute path to the directory which should be used for this purpose.

+-P file

--P file     Write the process's PID to the specified file.
+  Write the process's PID to the specified file.

 -p <param=value>

   Set the parameter specified by param to the specified value.
 See Run-Time Parameters for a list of parameters.
 This option can be used multiple times to specify multiple parameters.

 -r <param[,param...]>

   Make the listed parameters read only.
 This gives the system administrator a way to limit what the Varnish CLI can do.
 Consider making parameters such as *user*, *group*, *cc_command*, *vcc_allow_inline_c* read only as these can potentially be used to escalate privileges from the CLI.
 Protecting *listen_address* may also be a good idea.

 -s <[name=]type[,options]>

   Use the specified storage backend.
 The storage backends can be one of the following:

-               * malloc[,size]
-               * file,path[,size[,granularity]]
-               * persistent,path,size
+  -s <malloc[,size]>

+  -s <file,path[,size[,granularity]]>

+  -s <persistent,path,size>

   See Storage Types in the Users Guide for more information on the various storage backends.
 This option can be used multiple times to specify multiple storage files.
 Names are referenced in logs, vcl, statistics, etc.

+-S file

--S file     Path to a file containing a secret used for authorizing access to the management port.
+  Path to a file containing a secret used for authorizing access to the management port.

 -T <address[:port]>

   Offer a management interface on the specified address and port.
 See Management Interface for a list of management commands.

+-t ttl

--t ttl      Specifies a hard minimum time to live for cached documents.
-This
-            is a shortcut for specifying the default_ttl run-time parameter.
+  Specifies a hard minimum time to live for cached documents.
+This is a shortcut for specifying the default_ttl run-time parameter.

+-u user

--u user     Specifies the name of an unprivileged user to which the child
-            process should switch before it starts accepting connections.
+  Specifies the name of an unprivileged user to which the child process should switch before it starts accepting connections.
 This is a shortcut for specifying the user runtime parameter.

   If specifying both a user and a group, the user should be specified first.

+-V

--V          Display the version number and exit.
+  Display the version number and exit.

 Hash Algorithms